Why have a Proctogram?

-A Radiologist (x-ray doctor) and a radiographer (x-ray technician) will be in the room with you.
-They will explain the procedure, but don't hesitate to ask them if you do not understand.
+A Radiologist (x-ray doctor) and a Medical Imaging Technologist (x-ray technician) will be in the room with you.
+They will explain the procedure, but don't hesitate to ask them if you do not understand or have questions.

-Your CD will be sent to you or your Doctor, with a copy of the Radiologists interpretation of the study.
+Your images will be sent to you or your Doctor, with a copy of the Radiologists interpretation of the study.

 After the examination

 The radiologist will review the pictures and provide a written report to your referring Doctor.